This story was originally published and last updated .

 Chainfire's DSLR Controller has been around for a few years now, and while it has yet to leave beta status, it's still your best bet for controlling a Canon EOS camera from an Android phone or tablet without any cables involved.
 The app continues to inch ever so slowly towards the big 1.0, with today's updating bringing it up to version 0.99.3.
 The changelog is rather lengthy, but one of the primary changes is support for new auto focus modes and a redesigned way of handling them in the latest EOS models.
+All of the pre-existing code related to auto focus has been completely remodeled for this update.

 Always wanted to use Chainfire's DSLR Controller app, but don't have a Wi-Fi enabled Canon EOS camera?
 Chainfire's got a solution for you called the "Wi-Fi Stick."